cessen/ropey/README.md

 in terms of char indices, which prevents accidental creation of invalid utf8 data.

 Ropey also supports converting between scalar value indices and utf16 code unit indices, for interoperation with external APIs that may still use utf16.

 ### Line-aware

 Ropey knows about line breaks, allowing you to index into and iterate over lines of text.

-By default, Ropey also recognizes all eight Unicode-specified line breaks.
-(But the recognized line breaks can be reduced to just line feed or just line feed and carriage return via feature flags, if needed or desired.)
+The line breaks Ropey recognizes are also configurable at build time via feature flags.
+See Ropey's documentation for details.

 ### Rope slices